 - 1. Sam Nunn Sr. Building

 - 2. ca. 1920

 - 3. Single retail

 - 4. This lot has had a building on it since at least 1861 when it was the law office of Clinton C. Duncan.
 In 1939 this building was spared from a fire that burned the buildings to its south.
 At the time this was a brick structure and the office of Sam Nunn Sr. It sustained some degree of fire damage.
 Stucco was later applied to the front of the building but was removed in 1996.
 The stucco removal left an unusual surface of the bricks.
 Currently it is Davida's hair salon.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry.

 - 5. Significant alterations/non-contributing elements: Replacement windows, awning.